 There’s never been a better time to be a freelancer.
 Why?
 Because of the advancements in technology!
 Not too long ago, an entrepreneur had to rely on the phone, the U.S. Mail and physical traveling to drum up business, produce a marketable product or service and deliver it to customers.
 The necessities of business were relatively slow and awkward.
+In fact, people search now a lot of things on the Internet and I will tell you that most of them are found thanks to excellent applications.

 The percent of the US workforce freelancing in 2021 was 36%.
 Out of these workers, a higher percentage is highly trained, there was a drop in temporary workers, but an increase in skilled freelancing.